hyongju/Polytope-bounded-order2-Voronoi-diagram/README.md

 # Polytope-bounded-order2-Voronoi-diagram
 This program creates order-2 Voronoi Diagram with set of points in 2D/3D polygon.

 Here are the description of the uploads.

 "DEMO.m" an example

+"polybnd_order2voronoi.m" is the main function that obtains polytope bounded order-2 Voronoi diagram

-"polybnd_voronoi.m" main function that obtains polytope bounded Voronoi diagram
+"polybnd_voronoi.m" is a function that obtains polytope bounded Voronoi diagram

 "pbisec.m" obtains half space created with perpendicular bisector of two points in the form Ax <= b